-Declaring bankruptcy, the last card to play.
-While filing for bankruptcy is a big step, it has become for many Americans their only way out from under crushing medical debt.
+While filing for bankruptcy is a big step, it has become, for many Americans, their only way out from under crushing medical debt.
 There are two classes of bankruptcy: Chapter 7 and Chapter 13.
 If you have minimal assets and a very low income, Chapter 7 bankruptcy will wipe out all your debts including medical obligations.
 Under a Chapter 7 bankruptcy you will not have to make any repayments and the process takes about four months.
 For those who have some financial means, a Chapter 13 bankruptcy will require that they pay back some of the debt they owe, usually over a five year period.
 It also protects filers from losing their house which must be surrendered in a Chapter 7 filing.
 While bankruptcy can give you a clean slate and a fresh financial start, the obvious downside is that your credit rating will be decimated and the bankruptcy will be listed on your credit report for up to ten years.

 Need More Advice on How to Erase Medical Debt?

 At Cuddigan Law, our team Nebraska attorneys are her to help in any way we can.
 If you're struggling to put the tips listed above into action in an effort to erase medical debt, contact our office online or give us a call and one of our experienced professionals would be happy to provide more guidance.